HDBandit/gitflow-release-action/README.md

 # Gitflow release action

 GitHub Action implementing the Gitflow release process.

-This GitHub Action needs a token with permissions to push to your main and develop branches.
+## Prerequisites

 If you have configured Branch protections, you will need a token with permissions to bypass these protections.
+On the other hand, remember to enable `Read-Write` permissions for GithubActions in your repository.

 ## Inputs